Glen Gauntt

-Glen Gauntt (pronounced GANT; born July 23, 1978) is an American former professional football quarterback who played six seasons in the Arena Football League (AFL) with the Carolina Cobras, Dallas Desperados, Georgia Force, Las Vegas Gladiators, Nashville Kats, Philadelphia Soul, and Orlando Predators.
+Glen Gauntt (pronounced GANT; born July 23, 1978) is an American former professional football player who was a quarterback for six seasons in the Arena Football League (AFL) with the Carolina Cobras, Dallas Desperados, Georgia Force, Las Vegas Gladiators, Nashville Kats, Philadelphia Soul, and Orlando Predators.
 He played college football at the University of South Florida, where he was part of the school's first-ever football team.
 He was also a member of the Augusta Stallions and Mahoning Valley Thunder of the af2, the AFL's minor league.
 He was the primary starter for the Dallas Desperados in 2004.

 Early life

 Glen Gauntt was born on July 23, 1978.
 He played high school football at Booker High School in Sarasota, Florida.
 He became the starting quarterback his sophomore year.
 Gauntt threw for 1,246 yards, 14 touchdowns, and eight interceptions on 146 passing attempts during the regular season as a senior in 1995.
 He was also an all-star third baseman on the baseball team in high school.